• Skip to content

 Prof Lesley Murray

 I am interested in supervising doctoral students on a range of topics including transport and mobilities, urban sociology, visual sociology and gender and generation.
 In addition, I welcome proposals from students seeking to adopt creative and inventive methodologies and methods.
-I am currently supervising projects on: lived experiences of the anthropocene; urban place-attachment across generations; sequential art in architectural practice; urban seaside gentrification; and generation and automobility futures.
+I am currently supervising projects on: lived experiences of the anthropocene; urban place-attachment across generations; sequential art in architectural practice; urban pocket parks; generation and automobility futures; and the wellbeing of refugee children.

 Profile photo for Dr Poorang Piroozfar